-WHILE THE FALLOUT AND ANGER AT QATAR BEING AWARDED in 2022 continues unabated, this year marks the 25th anniversary of the altogether more romantic story of another Gulf Sheikdom’s epic qualification for the 1990 World Cup in Italy.
+While the fallout and anger at Qatar being awarded the World Cup in 2022 continues unabated, this year marks the 27th anniversary of the altogether more romantic story of another Gulf Sheikdom’s epic qualification for the 1990 World Cup in Italy.

-The team which began its qualifying campaign in January 1989 was made up entirely of players based in the UAE.
-The Al Ain, Al-Wasl, Al-Nasr, Al Khaleej, Al-Shaab and Sharjah clubs provided the players who would go on to make history.
-But before qualifying had even begun there had already been a number of high profile changes behind the scenes, involving some of world football’s most well renowned managers.
+The team, which began its qualifying campaign in January 1989, was made up entirely of players based in the UAE.
+The Al Ain, Al-Wasl, Al-Nasr, Al Khaleej, Al-Shaab and Sharjah clubs provided the players that would go on to make history.
+But before qualifying had even begun there had already been a number of high-profile changes behind the scenes, involving some of world football’s most well-renowned managers.

-Revie senior’s spell in charge was brought to an end in 1980; he was replaced by legendary Iranian coach, Heshmat Mohajerani.
+Revie senior’s spell in charge was brought to an end in 1980 and he was replaced by great Iranian coach, Heshmat Mohajerani.
 He had presided over the most successful period in Iranian football, leading them to the Asian Cup title in 1976, passage through the group stage in the ‘76 Olympics and then World Cup qualification two years later in 1978.
-He enjoyed more limited success with the UAE: qualifying for the 1980 Asian Cup and coming third at the 1982 Gulf Cup of Nations.
+He enjoyed more limited success with the UAE, qualifying for the 1980 Asian Cup and coming third at the 1982 Gulf Cup of Nations.
 He was replaced in 1984 by Brazilian Carlos Alberto Parreira.

 Parreira had cut his footballing teeth in this part of the world by taking Kuwait to the 1982 World Cup and winning the 1980 Asian Cup.
 Although he secured qualification to the 1988 Asian Cup, the UAE’s performance at the tournament was disappointing and Parreira left to take over regional rivals, Saudi Arabia.
 Despite leaving, he had built a good relationship with his players and also the footballing authorities.
 His spot on the bench was taken by a compatriot, the great Mário Zagallo.